wervlad/ml-intro-capstone-project/README.md

 ![MLFlow experiments example](https://github.com/wervlad/9_evaluation_selection/blob/main/img/experiments.png)

+Note: I highlighted the one with the best score with red frame manually.
+You'll not see it in your browser.

 7. For better undestanding of dataset automatic EDA report can be generated:
 ```sh
 poetry run profiling_report -i <path to csv with data> -o <path to save report>